Nearly query-optimal classical shadow estimation of unitary channels: Comparison with previous works

 \subsection{Learning protocol based on Ref.~\texorpdfstring{\cite{Grier22}}{[Grier22]}}

-A recent work \cite{Grier22} found that when collective measurements are used, the task of CSE for pure states can be solved with a smaller sample complexity compared to the original shadow protocol in Ref.~\cite{HKPshadow20}.
+A recent work \cite{Grier22} found that when collective measurements are used, the task of CSE for pure states can be solved with a lower sample complexity than the original shadow protocol in Ref.~\cite{HKPshadow20}.
 More specifically, suppose we are given multiple copies of an unknown pure state $\sigma$, and $Q_1,\dots,Q_M$ are arbitrary observables in $\obs(B)$.
-To predict $M$ expectation values $\Tr(Q_i\sigma)$ all within $\epsilon$ additive error, Ref.~\cite{Grier22} shows that the following number of samples are suffices:
+To predict $M$ expectation values $\Tr(Q_i\sigma)$ all within additive error $\epsilon$, Ref.~\cite{Grier22} showed that it suffices to use the following number of samples:

 Based on this result, we can naively construct the following protocol for CSEU: one first prepares the (pure) Choi state $\frac{1}{d}\Upsilon_{\caU}$ of the unitary channel $\caU$, then performs CSE on the Choi state using the protocol of Ref.~\cite{Grier22}.
 Suppose $\rho_1,\rho_2,\dots, \rho_M$ are quantum states in $\caD(\caH)$ and $O_1,O_2,\dots, O_M$ are observables in $\obs(B)$.
-According to \eref{eq:ComplexityPure}, to estimate $\Tr[ ( O_\ell\otimes\rho_\ell^{\top}) \frac{1}{d}\Upsilon_{\caU}]$ within $0<\eta<1$ error for all $\ell$, it suffices to query the channel
+According to \eref{eq:ComplexityPure}, to estimate $\Tr[ ( O_l\otimes\rho_l^{\top}) \frac{1}{d}\Upsilon_{\caU}]$ within error $0<\eta<1$ for all $l$, it suffices to query the channel